-In order to ensure that IDATA samples benefit the scientific community in a timely fashion, PIs are required to initiate Phase 1 of their project within three years of approval.
-Investigators will therefore be reminded of this requirement at year two, year two and a half, and year three after study approval.
+In order to ensure that PLCO samples benefit the scientific community in a timely fashion, PIs are required to initiate Phase 1 of their project within three years of approval.
+Investigators will therefore be reminded of this requirement at year two and year two and a half after study approval.
 If the PI has not initiated their study by year three, then their project will be administratively withdrawn.